 Women’s Bible Study: Thursday Mornings 11:00 a.m. - Noon.

-Meet at church to study Scripture with the She Reads Truth (SRT) reading plans, share in story with one another, and enjoy a time of prayer.
+September through May, meet at church to study Scripture with the She Reads Truth (SRT) reading plans, share in story with one another, and enjoy a time of prayer.
 Women of all ages are welcome!

 Contact Jinny Koide: firstname.lastname@example.org

 Men’s Group: Saturday Mornings 7:30 - 8:30 a.m.